S1Lazza/GauntletAutomationDemo/README.md

 ## Unreal Project Setup

-Before starting, make sure to associate the project with the source engineby right-clicking on the .uproject file and select **Switch Unreal Engine Version**. <br>
+Before starting, make sure to associate the project with the source engine by right-clicking on the .uproject file and select **Switch Unreal Engine Version**. <br>
 To integrate Gauntlet in your game project:

 - Edit your game's **.uproject** file and add the following under Plugins: